trexminer/T-Rex/README.md

                                    different cards. (default value for all options: 0 - not used) --fan                      Sets GPU fan speed in percent or target temperature (auto-fan).
                                    Valid formats:
-                                      --fan N    (where N is the fan speed) --fan t:N  (where N is the target core temperature) --fan tm:N (where N is the target memory temperature)
+                                      --fan N           (where N is the fan speed) --fan t:N         (where N is the target core temperature) --fan t:N[T1-T2]  (same as above, but with the fan speed constrained by [T1%, T2%] range)
+                                      --fan tm:N        (where N is the target memory temperature) --fan tm:N[T1-T2] (same as above, but with the fan speed constrained by [T1%, T2%] range)
-                                   Example: --fan 45,t:67,tm:95
+                                   Example: --fan 45,t:67,tm:95,t:69[45-100],tm:90[50-95]
+                                   which translates to
-                                      GPU #0: set fan speed to 45% GPU #1: maintain GPU core temperature at 67C GPU #2: maintain GPU memory temperature at 90C
+                                      GPU #0: set fan speed to 45% GPU #1: maintain GPU core temperature at 67C GPU #2: maintain GPU memory temperature at 90C GPU #3: maintain GPU core temperature at 69C with the fan speed limited to [45%, 100%] range GPU #4: maintain GPU memory temperature at 90C with the fan speed limited to [50%, 95%] range
-                                   Note: fan speeds are limited to [5%, 100%] range in auto-fan mode.
+                                   Note: fan speeds are limited to [0%, 100%] range in auto-fan mode by default.
         --cclock                   Sets GPU core clock offset in MHz.
                                    Requires running the miner with administrative privileges.
                                    Will be set to 0 on exit and during DAG rebuild.